Diversification quotients: Quantifying diversification via risk measures: Abstract

 \section{Abstract}

-We establish the first axiomatic theory for diversification indices using six intuitive axioms -- non-negativity, location invariance, scale invariance, rationality, normalization, and continuity -- together with risk measures.
-The unique class of indices satisfying these axioms, called the diversification quotients (DQs), are defined based on a parametric family of risk measures.
-DQ has many attractive properties, and it can address several theoretical and practical limitations of existing indices.
-In particular, for the popular risk measures Value-at-Risk and Expected Shortfall, DQ admits simple formulas, it is efficient to optimize in portfolio selection, and it can properly capture tail heaviness and common shocks which are neglected by traditional diversification indices.
-When illustrated with financial data, DQ is intuitive to interpret, and its performance is competitive against other diversification indices. \\ \textbf{Keywords}: Expected Shortfall, axiomatic framework, diversification benefit, portfolios, quasi-convexity
+We introduce the diversification quotient (DQ) to quantify portfolio diversification by addressing several theoretical and practical limitations of existing indices.
+Defined through a parametric family of risk measures, DQ satisfies three natural properties, namely, non-negativity, location invariance and scale invariance, which are shown to be conflicting for any traditional diversification index based on a single risk measure.
+DQs based on the popular risk measures Value-at-Risk and Expected Shortfall enjoy many convenient features and are efficient to optimize in portfolio selection.
+Applied to multivariate elliptical and regular varying models, we find that DQ can properly capture tail heaviness and common shocks which are neglected by traditional diversification indices.
+When illustrated with financial data, DQ is intuitive to interpret, and its performance is competitive against other diversification indices. \\ \textbf{Keywords}: Expected Shortfall, diversification quotient, diversification benefit, portfolios, quasi-convexity